chongminggao/CIRS-codes/README.md

     wget https://linux.chongminggao.top/CIRS/environment%20data.zip
     ```

-(Download options: If the download via `wget` is too slow, you can mannually download the file to root path of this repository)
+(Download options: If the download via `wget` is too slow, you can manually download the file to the root path of this repository)

 - Optional link 1: [Google drive](https://drive.google.com/file/d/1v9y-nxhrtOg_Kd3sm6hJ4curNFpgRbPx/view).